SparkResearchLabs/GirlsGoIT/Curriculum.md

 	- media files
 	- settings,etc.
 * The "Hello World" with Flask
-* Detailed analysis of the demo project(the "Hello World")
+* Detailed analysis of the demo project (the "Hello World")
 * The request-response concept in terms of "route - browser page access"

 This session will combine two methodologies of learning:

 a) Case study as a learning tool

-b) Learn by doing
+b) Learning by doing

-After the presentation will finish, the participants, together with their trainers, will have to "play" with the demo project on their computers (that was already installed on their PCs), in order to understand the link between the routes that they write and the way that browsers access them.
+After the presentation, participants, together with their trainers, will have to "play" with the demo project on their computers, in order to understand the link between the routes that they write and the way that browsers access them.

 As an outcome of this chapter we have the following:

 1. A clear understanding of what Flask is.
 Why and when to use it!

-2. All the participants will have the skills to create a Flask WEB App from scratch.
+2. A set of skills to create a Flask WEB App from scratch

-3. All the participants will have the minimal required knowledge on how to create a new page for the WEB APP, and how to route it.
+3. Minimal required knowledge on how to create a new page for the WEB APP, and how to route it

 ### Creating the project

-In previous chapter the participants learned how to create a minimal Flask application, this session is dedicated to applying that knowledge specifically to their projects.
-During the next one and a half hours, the participants will have to create their projects directories and set the development environment.
+This session is dedicated to apply basic Flask knowledge, gained from the last session, to their projects.
+Participants will have to create their own project directories and set the development environment.
 This is a hands on practical assignment, and for that reason, the session will have to be run together with trainers.

-By the end of this chapter, the participants will have:
+By the end of this chapter, participants will have:

-1. A correctly configured development environment.
+1. A correctly configured development environment

-2. The skeleton of the project (created directories and virtualenv, and also installed libraries)
+2. The skeleton of the project (directories and virtualenv created, libraries installed)

-3. The needed knowledge of how to run the Flask apps.
+3. The knowledge of how to run the Flask apps

-4. The created routes for their project (as a draft)
+4. The routes for their project (as a draft)

-5. The defined in details first sprint for their projects.
+5. First sprint for their projects defined.

 ### Playing with flashcards